ctrmcodes/odin-recipes/README.md

     -making, moving, and deleting directories and files -working with a local repository and a remote repo on GitHub using an SSH key -publishing the project using GitHub pages
+    -writing concise git commit messages and committing after fewer changes for better log history

+Thanks for taking a look!